apache/streampipes-website/documentation/docs/01_try-installation.md

                 </span>
             </div>
             <div class="wrapper-instruction">
-                Open your browser, navigate to http://localhost:80 (or the domain name of your server) and finish the setup according to the instructions below.
+                Open your browser, navigate to http://localhost:80 (or the domain name of your server) and log in using the default email <code>admin@streampipes.apache.org</code> and default password <code>admin</code>.
             </div>
         </div>
     </li>